mchang6137/networkml/README.md

 # When to Run Distributed Tensorflow?
-Michael Alan Chang
+Michael Alan Chang, Lisa Jian, Pranay Kumar

-Fabric file to help with launching EC2 P2 instances and getting GPU support set up for distributed tensorflow.
+Fabric file (`fabfile_awsgpu_distributed.py`) to help with the launching of EC2 instances and running of distributed Tensorflow experiments.

 ## Launching Cluster

-First go into the file, set the aws_public_key, aws availability zone, number of workers (`NUM_GPUs`), and number of parameter servers (`NUM_PARAM_SERVERS`).
+Go into the file and set the number of workers (`NUM_WORKERS`) and number of parameter servers (`NUM_PARAM_SERVERS`) for your experiment.
+Then, set the types of each machine in the respective variables, `WORKER_TYPE` and `PS_TYPE`.

+Run this command:

 `fab -f fabfile_awsgpu_distributed.py launch`

-This will output the IP addresses of each of the machines in the cluster as well as the commands to run the Inception network in each of the machines.
-This will save you a lot of time.
-I promise.

-For example, you'll get the following.
-After compiling the inception framework (shouldn't take more than a few seconds), you'll be able to run the output directly into the command line inside your machines.
-For example, you'll get the following:

-`bazel-bin/inception/imagenet_distributed_train --batch_size=32 --data_dir=$HOME/imagenet-data --job_name='worker' --task_id=0 --ps_hosts=52.39.229.61:2222,52.42.52.251:2222,52.42.62.149:2222,35.161.217.103:2222 --worker_hosts=52.35.4.26:2222,35.161.245.253:2222,52.42.69.24:2222,52.42.51.73:2222,52.35.60.20:2222,52.27.160.29:2222,34.208.113.168:2222,35.161.206.237:2222`

-Save all these outputted commands somewhere.

-## Single Machine Training

-The outputted commands you get are for distributed training.
-For single machine training, you can still run the `fabfile_awsgpu_distributed.py` file.
-Set `NUM_GPUs` to 1, and `NUM_PARAM_SERVERS` to 0.
-Launch the machine, and a command will get printed out, like this:

-`bazel-bin/inception/imagenet_distributed_train --batch_size=32 --data_dir=$HOME/imagenet-data --job_name='worker' --task_id=0 --ps_hosts= --worker_hosts=52.35.4.26:2222`

-Change this command to look like this:

-`bazel-bin/inception/imagenet_distributed_train --batch_size=<32 * num_gpus> --num_gpus=<num_gpus> --data_dir=$HOME/imagenet-data`

-num_gpus represents how many workers you want to use to train the model in this single machine case.

-## Installing TF GPU Dependencies
-Wait until you can ssh into the machines before installing dependencies:
+This command, upon completion, will launch the machines specified in the variables above, and perform the required status checks on them.

+## Set Up Machines for the Experiment

+After `launch` is completed, all the machines are ready to be set up.
+First, you must know what type of training you are running - CPU or GPU.
+In order to run GPU training, your workers must all be EC2 instances with GPUs (for example, `p2.xlarge` or `g3.4xlarge`).
+Additionally, you must know what model you will be running.
+The supported models are `inception`, `vgg`, `alexnet`, and `resnet`.

+The parameter servers do not need a GPU, and thus will run the CPU setup.
+Run this command:

-`fab -f fabfile_awsgpu_distributed.py -R mygpu0 ssh`
+`fab -f fabfile_awsgpu_distributed.py -R <PS names, comma separated> cpu_setup:<model_name>`.

-To install dependencies, if you set NUM_GPUS=4 and NUM_PARAM_SERVERS=2, you would start in the following way:
+For example, if you had 2 parameter servers, and you were running Inception, the command would be:

+`fab -f fabfile_awsgpu_distributed.py -R ps0,ps1 cpu_setup:inception`

+For the workers, if you are doing CPU training, simply run the same command as you did for the parameter servers, except substitute the names of your workers, like this:

-`fab -f fabfile_awsgpu_distributed.py -R mygpu0,mygpu1,mygpu2,mygpu3,ps0,ps1 <setup_name>`
+`fab -f fabfile_awsgpu_distributed.py -R <WORKER names, comma separated> cpu_setup:<model_name>`.

-Run the setups in this order:

-`basic_setup`,

-`cuda_setup8`,

-`anaconda_setup`,

-`tf_setup`,

-`inception_setup`

-## Setting up s3 bucket download
+If doing GPU training, replace `cpu_setup` with `gpu_setup` in the command.

-To download from s3, create a file in the same directory as this script, titled s3_config_file.
-This will be uploaded to the remote machine and then create a config file.
+The workers also need to download the training data from the Amazon S3 bucket.
+To download from S3, create a file in the same directory as this script, titled `s3_config_file`.
+This will be uploaded to the remote machine as a config file.

 The file should look like
 ```